djibe/Android-tutorials/README.md

 You can upgrade your LG G4 h815 from stock to Android 9 Pie / LineageOS 16.

-Tutorial is here (9500+ views) : <https://forum.xda-developers.com/g4/general/guide-tutorial-lg-g4-h815-version-to-t3879698>
+Tutorial is here (9500+ views): <https://forum.xda-developers.com/g4/general/guide-tutorial-lg-g4-h815-version-to-t3879698>

-What you will learn :
+What you will learn:

 - Unlock LG bootloader
 - Use fastboot